Guide

 - Nylas CLI Skill installed in Manus — follow the Manus AI Skills guide to set up the Skill that gives Manus email and calendar access.

-- A connected mailbox — at least one grant (Gmail, Outlook, or IMAP) configured in your Nylas dashboard.
+- A connected mailbox — at least one grant (Gmail, Outlook, Exchange, Yahoo, iCloud, or IMAP) configured in your Nylas dashboard.

 Pull inbox data

-nylas email list --limit 100 --jsonManus runs this inside its sandbox and receives the full JSON array.
+nylas email list --limit 100 --jsonManus runs this command inside its sandbox and receives the full JSON array.
 From there, it can slice and group the data any way you ask.
-Increase --limit for broader analysis, but keep in mind that larger datasets use more Manus credits.
+Larger datasets use more Manus credits, so start with 100 and increase only when you need a wider time window.

 Volume by sender